Photo by Alex Jordan

-SCIENCE EDUCATION AND RESEARCH CURRICULUM PARTNER
+SCIENCE EDUCATION & RESEARCH CURRICULUM PARTNER

 Kelsie is our science education research partner from the University of Washington in Seattle.
 She is a PhD student in Curriculum and Instruction, Science Education and teaches several of the science methods courses for the Teacher Education Program.
 Additionally, Kelsie works on a team of researchers who partner with Seattle Public Schools in an effort to bring more ambitious and equitable science education practices to local elementary students.
 Outside of these positions, her work focuses on partnering with local communities, schools or organizations to amplify their voices and visions for learning science to help realize social and environmental solutions.

+Before starting at the University of Washington, Kelsie was a middle and high school science teacher for ten years.
 Kelsie’s favorite aspect of teaching is working with students who have been marginalized by school systems but who come to realize that their ideas and ways of being in the world are immeasurably powerful and valuable.
 Kelsie’s entire teaching philosophy is that students are the agents of change this world needs now.